ionic-team/ionic-docs/docs/troubleshooting/cors.md

 #### 1. Native-only apps (iOS/Android)

-Use the [HTTP plugin from Ionic Native](../native/http.md) to make the requests natively from outside the webview.
+##### Capacitor Applications (Recommended)

+For Capacitor applications, use the [Capacitor HTTP API](https://capacitorjs.com/docs/apis/http).
+This API patches `fetch` and `XMLHttpRequest` to use native libraries.
+Please note that if you also deploy the application to a web-based context such as PWA or the local development server (via `ionic serve` for example) you still need to implement CORS for those scenarios.

+##### Legacy Cordova Applications

+For legacy Cordova applications, use the [HTTP plugin with the Awesome Cordova Plugins wrapper](https://danielsogl.gitbook.io/awesome-cordova-plugins/http).
 Please note that this plugin doesn't work in the browser, so the development and testing of the app must always be done in a device or simulator going forward.

-##### Usage in Ionic Angular 4

 ```tsx
 import { Component } from '@angular/core';